Air Quality Fact Sheet

 How can I get more information?

-For more information on the Air Quality Program, please contact Teck’s Community and Environment Feedback line at (250) 364-4817 or send your request electronically at http://www.teck.com/contact/, noting that it is for Teck Trail Operations.
+Residents who have questions or concerns about air quality are encouraged to call Teck’s Community and Environment Feedback line at (250) 364-4817 or send your request electronically at http://www.teck.com/contact/, noting that it is for Teck Trail Operations.